yash-sharma1/docs-site/docs/smart-chain/developer/deploy/verify.md

 # How to Verify Your Contract on bscscan.com

-## Setp 1: Deploy your contract on Binance Smart Chain
+## Step 1: Deploy your contract on Binance Smart Chain

 ## Step 2: Go to [BSC Explorer](https://bscscan.com/) or [Testnet Explorer](https://testnet.bscscan.com/)